Coalfire-Research/LambProxy/README.md

 - Lambproxy is slow.
 It can take 2-3 seconds for a Lambda function to execute and return, which introduces delay to your HTTP request.
 - This tool fails open, so don't expect it to hide your real IP from a given target.
 This is not a privacy tool.
 - This tool probably breaks the AWS Acceptable Use Policy.
+- Due to the nature of how this tool works, websockets are not supported.

 ## How it works
 1. mitmproxy intercepts (and decrypts, if necessary) HTTP/S traffic.